karthiksoorya/AIRedTeam/README.md

 It is designed to serve as a **middleware guardrail** between users and LLMs — enabling rule-based, heuristic, and LLM-based validation of prompts in real-time.

 > ✅ Use it to validate, log, and analyze prompts before they reach production LLMs.
+> Streamlit version is available at - https://github.com/karthiksoorya/AIRedTeam

 ---